PROJECT INFORMATION AND FUNDRAISING PACKAGE

 C – Kicker to bank / step up to kicker

 E -A Frame with ledge and rail F – Asymmetrical down ledge G – Down rail and stair set

 H – Transition hip and quarter pipes I – Manual pad / ledge combo

 K – Intermediate ledge

 M -Viewing area and street gap N – Climbing wall

 PROJECT GOALS AND GUIDING PRINCIPLES

-- Word-class skateboarding, BMX, inline, and scooter terrain suitable for all ages and ability levels
+- Word-class skateboarding, inline, and scooter terrain suitable for all ages and ability levels

 - Surf inspired features and flow throughout the park

 - Dimmed LED light from low post to illuminate the space from 6pm to 10pm